kubeflow/community/wg-notebooks/charter.md

 - Coordinating with Central Dashboard WG to ensure the integration with the Notebook Manager UI is up-to-date.
 - Coordinating with Training and AutoML WG to ensure that corresponding SDK is properly working in Kubeflow Notebooks
 - Ensuring that Kubeflow's Notebook images are continuously built and released.
+- Ensuring that the Notebook Manager UI images are continuously built and released.
+- Ensuring that the Notebook Controller images are continuously built and released.

 ### Out of scope